jaredLunde/lunde/packages/create-pkg/lib/shared/CONTRIBUTING.inst.md

 - **Documentation** Please submit updates to the docs when public-facing APIs are changed.
 - **Tests** Your PR will not be accepted if it doesn't have well-designed tests.
-Additionally, make sure that you run `yarn validate` before you submit your PR and make sure your PR passes the linting rules, type checking, and tests that already exist.
+Additionally, make sure that you run `pnpm validate` before you submit your PR and make sure your PR passes the linting rules, type checking, and tests that already exist.
 - **Types** Your types should be as strong as possible.
 - **Comments** If your PR implements non-obvious logic, I fully expect you to explain the rationale in